-This minor draws on the resources and expertise of several disciplines.
+This minor draws on the resources and expertise of several disciplines to develop scientific knowledge to solving global environmental issues.

 Students enrolling in the environmental sciences minor should have normally completed a minimum of 30 credit hours of course work and be in good academic standing.